Japanese woodcut printmaking: developing next steps

 How will I be taught, and will there be any work outside the class?

 Demonstration and practical application, Power-Point presentations , one to one and group discussion.

-Time is set to explore this process further in depth, in a relaxed and friendly studio environment.
+As the course is over seven weeks there is time to explore this process in a relaxed and friendly studio

-Students are also encouraged to do their own research outside the class, with simple guided homework tasks.
+Students are also encouraged to do their own research outside the class and present to the rest of the group.

 Are there any other costs?
 Is there anything I need to bring?

 Basic materials will be provided but you are welcome to bring any extra or special materials.